ExistensialReset/flowmosr/ethos/BOUNDARIES_DEFENSE_SUPER_PROTOCOL.md

 ## Preamble: Flow’s Living Immune System

-Axioms are easy to write.
+Boundaries are easy to write.
 They are hard to live.

 Flow is threatened not by external opposition, but by **internal drift**: the slow reinterpretation of principles until they lose integrity.